pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-key-value-table-editor-launch/index.md

 ---

-We're excited to announce the launch of the Key-Value Table Editor within Pulumi Environments, Secrets, and Configurations ([ESC](/product/esc)).
+We're excited to announce the launch of the Pulumi Environments, Secrets, and Configurations ([ESC](/product/esc)) Key-Value Table Editor.
 At Pulumi, we're committed to providing flexible solutions that cater to diverse development needs and practices.
-This latest addition underscores our dedication to this principle by offering another user-friendly interface for managing complex configurations and secrets.
+This latest addition underscores our dedication to this principle by offering a user-friendly interface for managing complex configurations and secrets.

 <!--more-->